astroumd/lmtoy/INSTALL.md

 The suggested path is to use a virtual environment.
 From anaconda3 for example:

-     python -m venv lmt1
+     python3 -m venv lmt1

      source lmt1/bin/activate
-     pip install -r requirements.txt
+     pip3 install -r requirements.txt
      #   this will cause a few packages to be compiled, which can take a long time (e.g. scipy)

-Alternatively, virtualenv can be used, but needs to be installed (though it's now recommended to use the venv module)
+Alternatively, the old (python2) style virtualenv can be used, but normally needs to be installed (though it's now recommended to use the venv module)

      pip install virtualenv
      virtualenv lmt2
      source lmt2/bin/activate
      pip install -r requirements.txt

-With the "any" version, stripping the module versions from requirements.txt, install is much faster
+Currently requirements.txt are frozen (and by now old) versions, and installing them can take forever (scipy is notorious).
+With you following trick you can strip the version and just grab the latest:

      awk -F= '{print $1}'  requirements.txt > requirements_any.txt

 but there is this error

      ERROR: jedi 0.17.2 has requirement parso<0.8.0,>=0.7.0, but you'll have parso 0.8.0 which is incompatible.

-## runtime

-in root:
+but it doesn't seem to hurt the LMT workflow.

+Finally, when all this is installed, you can install LMTSLR, e.g.

       pip install -e .

-in bin:

-      ln -s ../../../M31_data
-      ln -s ../../examples/M31_J-K_config.txt

-benchmark:

-      /usr/bin/time ./process_otf_map.py -c M31_J-K_config.txt
+There is no official runtime environment.
+If you use lmtoy, via configure and the suggested method to install LMTSLR we have constructed lmtoy_start.sh after you run the configure script.
+See the Makefile for an example.

+## Examples

+Some examples how to use LMTSLR are in the examples directory.